 In addition to these NOL changes, our 2020 year-end tax-planning letter focuses on tax topics with the above economic and political backdrop in mind.
 We examine multiple pieces of CARES Act and TCJA guidance (including Paycheck Protection Program debt forgiveness, the employee retention credit and payroll tax deferral), analyze pass-through loss and cancellation of indebtedness strategies, summarize tax capital reporting, define the home office deduction as well as review a myriad of international and state and local tax changes.

 As always, your Baker Tilly advisor is ready to assist you in meeting your financial and tax objectives.
 Contact an advisor

 We will continue to keep you informed of the latest developments by sending updates to assist you with planning throughout the remainder of the year.
-See our 2020 Tax Planning Guide for additional ways to help you reduce your taxable income by taking advantage of every tax break to which you are entitled.

 Take a look back on our 2019 year-end tax letter.

 The information provided here is of a general nature and is not intended to address the specific circumstances of any individual or entity.
 In specific circumstances, the services of a professional should be sought.
 Tax information, if any, contained in this communication was not intended or written to be used by any person for the purpose of avoiding penalties, nor should such information be construed as an opinion upon which any person may rely.
 The intended recipients of this communication and any attachments are not subject to any limitation on the disclosure of the tax treatment or tax structure of any transaction or matter that is the subject of this communication and any attachments.